alajmo/sake/docs/examples.md

 ### docker-compose.yaml

 This is a docker-compose file used to start multiple Docker containers.
-Currently three servies are ran `syncthing`, `mealie`, and `Node-RED`.
+Currently three services are ran `syncthing`, `mealie`, and `Node-RED`.

 ```yaml title="docker-compose.yaml"
 version: "3.9"